There are several papers you need to start a divorce:

 You will need your marriage certificate to start a divorce.
 If you do not have it any more, you can get a copy from the Register Office where you married or from the General Register Office.
 You can do this online once you have registered or over the telephone.
 There is a separate fee for an expedited service.
 You can ask the General Register Office to send the new marriage certificate directly to your solicitor if you have one.

-The court will keep the marriage certificate.
+The Family Court will keep the marriage certificate.
 If you think you may need it later, you should get another one.

 If you married abroad and the marriage certificate is in a foreign language, you will need to get a certified translation.
 This can be expensive.